 Luckily most of us are a blend of Type A and Type B. This means that some Porsche owners, like me, can actually think as well as drive like bats-out-of-hell.
 This combination of attributes is special, so hang in there if you are so blessed, because the world needs balance, especially these days.
 Yin-yang.

 Like so many things in life, the whole story is not as simple as A+B, it's more complicated, because there are Type C individuals running around out there, as well.
 Type C stands for caviar.
 These are the persons who collect Porsche cars, but never drive them.
 They are the creators of the concept of the Garage Queen, and they typically wear gold chains around their necks.
 Once, when I was in the market for a Porsche, I discovered one that was for sale under very fishy circumstances, in Florida.
-It looked beautiful in the online pictures, for the most part, and even though the color wasn't right (see post "The Power of Color" below) I called to inquire about the details as no price had been listed.
+It looked beautiful in the online pictures, for the most part, and even though the color wasn't right (see post "The Power of Color" below - or, read your way down there) I called to inquire about the details as no price had been listed.

 While on the phone the whole story began to become suspicious - it got suspiciouser later.
 This man who was "not a dealer" was selling this car as a favor for a man, his friend, who lived in Connecticut.
 The car was in Florida, because this non-dealer had it shipped down there so as to be better able to sell it, he said.
 He also said that he sold the car to his friend in Connecticut in the first place (causing it to be shipped up to Conn. from Florida to begin with), but now the friend wanted to sell it.
 The mysterious Connecticut man had had the car for one year, but, I was told, had never even sat in the car during that time.
 It was just parked in a corner of his warehouse along with many of his other cars.
 Why was it that a man who could afford a warehouse full of cars could not manage to sell this unwanted Porsche locally?
 Nobody in his neighborhood could provide this busy man a consignment sale sort of thing?